Criminal Injuries Compensation

 - Awards are based on a ‘tariff’ or list of injuries with a minimum award of £1,000.
 For less serious injuries, no award is paid.
 Here are some examples:

 - ‘Minor’ burns

 - You will need to provide and pay for basic medical evidence to support your claim.

 - Seriously disabling injuries, especially head injuries, are legally complex and require specialist legal support.

-There are a number of very good reasons why our experts should be handling your claim.
-For more information please give us a call on 01414134377 or contact us online by completing our claim form.
+There are a number of very good reasons why our experts should be handling your claim, our trusted no win no fee* lawyers can help you claim compensation.

 Call us on 0141 413 4377.
 You can also make an online enquiry by completing our claim form.